jankampherbeek/EnigmaSuite/MyDocu/Enigma global planning.md

 ## Release 2022.0.3

-- Data input for the calculation of charts.
+- Data input for the calculation of charts, using databinding.
 - Calculation of planetary positions and houses (Sun ..
 Pluto, Chiron, Nodes).
 - Using one standard modus: Western Astrology.
 - Calculated results are shown in a textual table.